 Preventing Malicious Behavior

 Promptly delivering this data to fleet managers for analysis is also vital, which is where the importance of integrated 4G network support comes to the fore.
 This high-bandwidth connection allows key footage to be automatically synced to the cloud when an incident is detected or manually reported, preventing any localized data loss.
-To this end, a growing number of insurance firms offer discounted premiums if a suitable dash cam device is installed, partly because of the reduction in fraudulent claims and the increased efficiency in dealing with genuine claims.
+To this end, a growing number of insurance firms offer discounted premiums if a suitable video telematics device is installed, partly because of the reduction in fraudulent claims and the increased efficiency in dealing with genuine claims.

 However, while video information of the driver and road is important, combining this with vehicle data provides an extra layer of value to fleet managers.
-The VIA Mobile360 D700 features CAN Bus integration, which can collect data regarding vehicle idle time, fuel consumption, speed and distance traveled.
+The VIA Mobile360 D700 and M800 feature CAN Bus integration, which can collect data regarding vehicle idle time, fuel consumption, speed and distance traveled.
 The result is a more complete data-set that allows management to enjoy a more detailed picture from which to draw insight.

 Knowing the Where, as well as the Why